 The original palace buildings burned down in 1854 and were not rebuilt.
 Instead, Omiya Palace was constructed on the Sento grounds in 1867 and now serves as the lodging place for the current prince and princess during their visits to Kyoto.

-Additionally, a small number of tour spots are available for reservation over the agency's website (see links below), however, these often get booked out.
+To book a tour, you need to apply in advance with your passport at the Imperial Household Agency's office in Kyoto Imperial Park (8:40 to 17:00, closed on Mondays, or next day if Monday falls on a national holiday).
+Alternatively, a small number of tour spots are available for reservation over the agency's website (see links below); however, these often get booked out.
 Online reservations must be completed several days before the intended visit.